Meet the Graduate Student Government Representatives

 Tierney Schipper is a MBA candidate at the Franke College of Business.
 Her background is in biology and she has worked in many areas across the desert southwestern United States.
 Her work has focused on birds, reptiles, fish, insects, and plants.
 She grew up in Fargo, North Dakota and earned a BA in biological sciences from North Dakota State University.
 Tierney is interested in combining her background in biology with her MBA degree to work in environmental advocacy and outreach.

-College of Engineering, Forestry, and Natural Sciences: Victor Jimenez
+Engineering, Forestry, and Natural Sciences: Victor Jimenez

 Victor Jimenez, College of Engineering, Forestry, and Natural Sciences (CEFNS) representative, is a third-year graduate student in the Biology Department at NAU, and is working toward a PhD in Biology.
 Victor completed his B.S from Arizona State University with an emphasis in Biology and Microbiology.
 He currently also serves as Biology Graduate Student Association (BGSA) president, and enjoys serving and mentoring fellow graduate and undergraduate students to a successful experience at NAU.